wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-web-app-cloning.md

 ## Current Restrictions ##

-This feature is currently in preview, we are working to add new capabilities over time, the following list are the known restriction on the current version of app cloning:
+This feature is currently in preview, we are working to add new capabilities over time, the following list are the known restrictions on the current version of app cloning:

 - Auto scale settings are not cloned
 - Backup schedule settings are not cloned